doda25-team7/operation/README.md

   Defines the Helm Chart to deploy SMS-checker to a Kubernetes cluster.

 - **`.ACTIVITY.MD`**
-  Contains a course-related activity record to show that the coursework was divided appropriately.
+  Contains a course-related activity record to show that the coursework was divided appropriately, and weekly contributions where made.

 ---

 ## Getting Started using Docker Compose

 For development purposes a Docker Compose file describing the container setup have been included.
 To use Docker Compose, a modern version of Docker should to be installed.
-To configure the Docker deployment, change the config in the .env file.
+Configuration of the Docker deployment is done in the .env file.

 With Docker installed the containers can be started up using:
 ```bash